 We finally arrived at Bel Air, a private community; you have to be admitted by security people at the gate.
 They gave us the stink eye, and weren’t remotely helpful.
 I shoved the piece of paper with Uncle John’s phone number at the security guy.
 “Screw it!
 Call this number and announce us!”

 “Nobody’s being admitted today.
 Don’t you guys watch the news?” he asked.

 “What's going on around here?”
 I asked.
-"Everybody seems pissed off and

-    suspicious as hell, and we can't get three blocks down the road before

-    the cops stop us and hassle us."
+"Everybody seems pissed off and suspicious as hell, and we can't get three blocks down the road before the cops stop us and hassle us."

 “There were some murders up in the hills last night.
-A bunch of other

-    people were all killed, hacked to death.
+Sharon Tate and a bunch of other people were all killed.
 It was pretty brutal", he said.

-    "The cops’re going crazy, and everyone's hunkered down at home, scared

-    outta their minds, man!”
+"The cops’re going crazy, and everyone's hunkered down at home, scared outta their minds, man!”

 We’d hit town the day the Manson Family murders were discovered!
-The

-    next day, the bodies of the La Biancas --the second set of victims--

-    were found, and it was like...
-Paranoia Squared.
-You couldn’t walk down

-    the street without some policeman stopping you and giving you a thorough
+The next day, the bodies of the La Biancas --the second set of victims-- were found, and it was like Paranoia Squared.
+You couldn’t walk down the street without some policeman stopping you and giving you a thorough once-over.

-    once-over.
 I know this for a fact, because we tried it.
-We became

-    experts at "assuming the position" as were stopped and frisked any time

-    we ventured out to fill the car with gas, see the sights, or just to try

-    and buy ourselves a burger and an Orange Julius.
-Even mall cops messed
+We became experts at "assuming the position" as were stopped and frisked any time we ventured out to fill the car with gas, see the sights, or just to try and buy ourselves a burger and an Orange Julius.
+Even mall cops messed with us.

-    with us.
-We'd gone from tourists to targets in mere seconds.

 So, we were mistaken for the Manson Family that summer.
-I mean, nobody

-    knew exactly who they were looking for, but it was apparent to even the

-    lowliest, rookie LA cop that we were obviously up to no good and needed
+I mean, nobody knew exactly who they were looking for, but it was apparent to even the lowliest, rookie LA cop that we were obviously up to no good!

-    to be checked out-- repeatedly!!